Resources for Digital Nomads and Remote Workers (2024 Update)

 • Canada (My home country announced the creation of a digital nomad visa in July 2023; processing time is estimated at 0-2 months and you can apply via the e-visa portal linked here)

-• Cayman Islands (called a ‘global citizen concierge’ visa, it targets high earning remote workers)
+• Cayman Islands (called a ‘global citizen concierge’ visa, it targets high earning remote workers) — this is now closed.

 • Costa Rica (available as of 2023, for a 1-year period.
 Another option is a temporary visa for ‘Persons of Independent Means (Rentista)‘; bring the required forms to a local embassy to apply.)